 Types of car

-You can get tow bars, roof racks/boxes and bike racks fitted, but you’ll need to pay for this - and you’ll need to get agreement from Group Transport before you do it.
+You can get tow bars, roof racks/boxes and bike racks fitted, but you’ll need to pay for this - and you’ll need to get agreement from Group Fleet before you do it.

 Trading up or down

 You can choose to ‘trade up’ and pick a car from the range offered one grade above yours.
 You can also ‘trade down’, by one grade or more.
 If you’re trading up or down you’ll either pay or get a contribution each pay period as shown in the table below:

 You’ll pay or get the contribution for the duration of the vehicle allocation.
 Just so it’s clear, if you get a ‘trade down’ contribution, this isn’t a salary payment.
 It isn’t pensionable and we won’t take it into account at salary reviews or for bonus purposes.
 If you leave the Co-op, for any reason, or you stop being eligible for a grade-related car, your ‘trade down’ payment will stop on your last day in the role.
 If this doesn’t happen then tell your manager as soon as possible, as you’ll have to repay any amount you’ve been overpaid.

 If you choose to ‘trade up’, the amount that you’ll pay is fixed and just relates to the grade the car applies to and isn’t based on specific lease costs.
 The trade up payment is simply an additional contribution you need to pay towards the private use of the car.
 ‘Trade up’ payments for private use are calculated as a deduction from your net pay each pay period.
 You’ll need to sign a form to consent to us making deductions from your salary.